Further reading

 The here package

-There are situations where you want to organise your scripts into folders, if you navigate to these folders and run the scripts, they will run within the folder they are in.
+There are situations where you want to organise your scripts into folders, and if you navigate to these folders and run the scripts, they will run within the folder they are in.
 But often you will want to run the script from the root folder of the project.
 For example if you have a script in ~/analysis/scripts/plot.R and inside you use data/file.txt to reference ~/analysis/data/file.txt, if you run the script from ~/analysis/scripts/ it will not find the file.
-The here package solved this problem by anchoring your paths relative to the root folder of the project.
+The here package solves this problem by anchoring your paths relative to the root folder of the project.
 Details about the package can be found here.

 Using AI helpers